RootOne Grants - FAQs

 How Much Is the RootOne Voucher?
 Does it Come Directly to Me?

 RootOne grants are $3000.
-Vouchers are paid directly to AMHSI as the trip provider, and AMSHI deducts $3,000 from the cost of your trip.
+Vouchers are paid directly to AMHSI as the trip provider, and AMSHI deducts $3,000 from the cost of tuition.

 How Can I Receive a RootOne Voucher?